from small one page howto to huge articles all in one place

 DESCRIPTION

-If this option is set and libcurl has been built with the standard name resolver, timeouts will not occur while the name resolve takes place.
+If this option is set and libcurl has been built with the standard name resolver, timeouts cannot occur while the name resolve takes place.
 Consider building libcurl with the c-ares or threaded resolver backends to enable asynchronous DNS lookups, to enable timeouts for name resolves without the use of signals.

 DEFAULT